grafana/mimir/docs/sources/mimir/manage/tools/mimirtool.md

 You should see a warning "UTF-8 mode enabled" to let you know that UTF-8 strict mode was enabled when validating your configuration.

-If the command exits without error, and you are satisifed with the changes made to the prepared configuration and template files, re-upload it using the `load` command.
+If the command exits without error, and you are satisfied with the changes made to the prepared configuration and template files, re-upload it using the `load` command.

 #### Validate Alertmanager configuration